Ishmael (Moby-Dick): Ishmael (Old Testament)

-The name further points to a Biblical analogy that marks Ishmael as the prototype of "wanderer and outcast," the man set at odds with his fellows.
+The name further points to a Biblical analogy that marks Ishmael as the prototype of "wanderer and outcast", the man set at odds with his fellows.
 Nathalia Wright says that all Melville's heroes—with the exception of Benito Cereno and Billy Budd—are manifestations of the Biblical Ishmael, and four are actually identified with him: Redburn, Ishmael, Pierre, and Pitch from The Confidence-Man.

 Critical views

 During the early decades of the Melville revival, readers and critics often confused Ishmael with Melville, whose works were perceived as autobiography.
 The critic F.O.
 Matthiessen complained as early as 1941 that "most of the criticism of our past masters has been perfunctorily tacked onto biographies" and objected to the "modern fallacy" of the "direct reading of an author's personal life into his works."
 In 1948 Howard P. Vincent, in his study The Trying-Out of Moby-Dick, "warned against forgetting the narrator", that is, assuming that Ishmael was merely describing what he saw.
 Robert Zoellner pointed out that Ishmael's role as narrator "breaks down" either when Ahab and Stubb "have a conversation off by themselves" in chapter 29 or else when Ishmael reports "the soliloquy of Ahab sitting alone" in chapter 37.

 Views also differ as to whether the protagonist is Ishmael or Ahab.
 M.H.
 Abrams finds Ishmael is "only a minor or peripheral" participant in the story he tells, but Walter Bezanson argues that the novel is not so much about Ahab or the White Whale as it is about Ishmael, who is "the real center of meaning and the defining force of the novel."

 Bezanson argues that there are two Ishmaels.
 The first is the narrator, "the enfolding sensibility of the novel" and "the imagination through which all matters of the book pass."
 The reader is not told how long after the voyage Ishmael begins to tell his adventure, the second sentence's "some years ago" being the only clue.
-The "second Ishmael," continues Bezanson, is "forecastle Ishmael," or the "younger Ishmael of 'some years ago.'...
+The "second Ishmael", continues Bezanson, is "forecastle Ishmael", or the "younger Ishmael of 'some years ago.'...
 Narrator Ishmael is merely young Ishmael grown older."
 Forecastle Ishmael is "simply one of the characters in the novel, though, to be sure, a major one whose significance is possibly next to Ahab's."
 From time to time there are shifts of tense to indicate that "while forecastle Ishmael is busy hunting whales, narrator Ishmael is sifting memory and imagination in search of the many meanings of the dark adventure he has experienced."

-In a 1986 essay, Bezanson calls the character-Ishmael an innocent "and not even particularly interesting except as the narrator, a mature and complex sensibility, examines his inner life from a distance, just as he examines the inner life of Ahab..."
+In a 1986 essay, Bezanson calls Ishmael an innocent "and not even particularly interesting except as the narrator, a mature and complex sensibility, examines his inner life from a distance, just as he examines the inner life of Ahab..."